bdittmer-godaddy/if/README.md

 Figure of Key is the file "key.jpg".
 Figure of Chest is the file "chest.jpg".
 Figure of Present is the file "presents.png".
+Figure of TV1 is the file "vat-of-acid.png".
+Figure of TV2 is the file "christmas-story.jpg".

 When play begins: display the Figure of Present.

 [